sefi0609/BackupServer/README.md

 # Project Overview
 Hello and welcome to my BackupServer project.
-This is a Multi-threaded client server application.
+This is a Multi-threaded client server application, This application support large files.
 In this project I have worked with: Crypto libraries, DataBase - Sqlite3, Sockets, Files, Binary Files, Threads
 and checkSum calculation as per Linux with a littel twist.
 If the client is not registered to the service, then he will first register,
 Then he will generate an RSA key pair and send the public key to the server.
 The server generates a symmetric key, encrypt it with the RSA public key from the client
 and sends the encrypted key to the client.
 The client decrypt the encrypted key. at this point both the client and the server have the same symmetric key.
 Now the client encrypt the file content and send it to the server.
+I have sent the file by chunks, encrypted, so the memory of the client and the server will not overload.
 The server decrypt the file content and write the file to a specific directory for the client.
 If it is the first file that belongs to the client the server will create a new directory for the clients files.
 To verify that the file received by the server properly, the server will calculate checkSum value as per Linux